SplatterDash/FridayNightFunkin-3D/art/readme.txt

 why has nobody talked about the system requirements needed for FNF smhmh

-FNF:3D runs a consistent 60 FPS on a Windows/Linux/Mac with the following minimum specs:
+FNF:3D can run a consistent 60 FPS minimum on a Windows system (Linux/Mac coming soon!) without graphic option changes using the following minimum specs:
-- CPU: AMD Ryzen 3 5000, Intel Core I3 or similar model
+- CPU: AMD Ryzen 3 5000, Intel Core I3 or similar model (FNF:3D utilizes multithreading during loading to keep the RAM usage down in lieu of GPU processing, which is why a strong CPU is recommended)
 - GPU: literally anything, even a potato works
 - RAM: 2 GB minimum
 - Audio: it's a rhythm game dummy OF COURSE you need some way to output audio

-FNF:3D utilizes multithreading during loading to keep the RAM usage down in lieu of GPU processing, which is why a strong CPU is recommended.
-If needed, you can utilize graphics settings to lower the amount of CPU/RAM usage and increase performance.
+While the minimum specs are for best performance, if needed, you can utilize graphics settings to lower the amount of CPU/RAM usage and increase performance on lower-end systems, which includes options to disable shaders (Graphics options) and antialiasing (Visuals/UI options).
-These settings are located in the Options menu in game, under "Graphics".
+There is also an in-depth Low Quality option, which disables a majority of shaders and animated sprites.
+This setting is located in the Options menu in game, under the Graphics section.

 -=-=-=-=-=-=-=-=-=-=-=-=-=-
         PERMISSIONS
 -=-=-=-=-=-=-=-=-=-=-=-=-=-

 Like the vanilla FNF game, you have full permission to basically do whatever you want with FNF:3D.
 This includes streams/letsplays/reactions, memes, remixes, and so forth.
+Just don't use our mod to harass people and you gucci.
 It'd be cool though if you include a little credit!
 Even some links would do nicely.

 speaking of which